dnth/active-learning-flywheel/README.md

 ## Workflow

-1. Load a small (proxy) model.
+1. Load a small proxy model.
 2. Label an initial dataset.
-3. Train the model on the labeled dataset.
+3. Train the proxy model on the labeled dataset.
 4. Run inference on the unlabeled dataset.
-5. Evaluate the performance of the model on the unlabeled dataset.
+5. Evaluate the performance of the proxy model on the unlabeled dataset.
 6. Is model good enough?
-    - Yes: Save the model and the dataset.
+    - Yes: Save the proxy model and the dataset.
     - No: Select the most informative images to label using active learning.
 7. Label the most informative images and add them to the dataset.
 8. Repeat steps 3-6.
-9. Save the model and the dataset.
+9. Save the proxy model and the dataset.
 10. Train a larger model on the saved dataset.